Viknesvaran98/Viknesvaran98/README.md

 By day, I break software.
 By doing so, I help build better software.

-I’m a Senior Software QA Analyst passionate about uncovering defects before customers do.
+A Senior Software QA Analyst passionate about uncovering defects before customers do.
 With experience in banking and digital payment systems, I specialize in validating complex transaction flows, APIs, databases, and business-critical applications that process millions in daily transactions.

 🔍 What I do: